reactioncommerce/reaction-docs/developer/installation/installation-osx.md

 **Note**: The first run can take a while as it downloads dependencies.
 This is especially true if you are not in North America.

-_The initial admin user for the site is auto generated, and displayed in your console (or see: env variables section to default these)_ By default the username will be :`admin@localhost` and the password will be: `r3@cti0n`
+_The initial admin user for the site is auto generated, and displayed in your console (or see: env variables section to default these)_ By default the username will be `admin@localhost` and the password will be `r3@cti0n`

 ![](/assets/guide-installation-default-user.png)

 Congrats!
-Now you've created your first Reaction store.
-View the store by going to <http://localhost:3000> in your favorite browser.
+Now you've created your first Reaction shop.
+View the shop by going to <http://localhost:3000> in your favorite browser.

 To terminate `reaction` use `CTRL-c`.